 We are subject to the risk that the investments we make in our portfolio companies may be repaid prior to maturity.
 When this occurs, we will generally reinvest these proceeds in temporary investments, pending their future investment in new portfolio companies.
 These temporary investments will typically have substantially lower yields than the debt being prepaid, and we could experience significant delays in reinvesting these amounts.
-Any future investment in a new portfolio company may also be at lower yields than the debt that was repaid.
+Any future investment in a new portfolio companies elect to prepay amounts that the debt that was repaid.
 As a result, our results of operations could be materially adversely affected if one or more of our portfolio companies elect to prepay amounts owed to us.
 Additionally, prepayments could negatively impact our return on equity, which could result in a decline in the market price of our securities.